KTX-Sancheon

-The KTX-Sancheon (formerly called the KTX-II) is a South Korean high-speed train built by Hyundai Rotem and operated by Korail and SR Corporation.
+The KTX-Sancheon (formerly called the KTX-II) is a South Korean high-speed train built by Hyundai Rotem and operated by Korail.
 With the maximum operational speed of 305 km/h, the KTX-Sancheon is the second commercial high-speed train operated in South Korea, as well as the country's first domestically developed high-speed train in commercial service.

-The KTX-Sancheon can be divided into four classes: Classes 110000 and 140000 which are owned and operated by Korail, Class 120000 which is owned by Korail but leased to SR Corporation for operation, and Class 130000 which is owned and operated by SR Corporation.
+The KTX-Sancheon can be divided into four classes: 110000, 120000, 130000 and 140000.
+Classes 120000 and 130000 were previously operated by SR Corporation as SRT trains from December 2016 until the KTX–SRT merger in September 2026.

 History

 When South Korea started its high-speed rail project, rolling stock and infrastructure was built in the framework of a technology transfer agreement between GEC-Alsthom (today Alstom), the main maker of French TGV high-speed trains, and South Korean companies.
 Thus Korea Train Express (KTX) began operating with KTX-I trains, which were derived from the TGV Réseau, and built both by Alstom and Rotem.
 The technology transfer agreement did not provide for a complete control of manufacturing processes, and construction involved the import of parts.
 To increase the domestic added value, in 1996, an alliance of South Korean government research agencies, universities, and private companies started a project called G7 to develop domestic high-speed rail technology.

 The main element of the G7 project was the 7-car experimental high-speed train HSR-350x, originally intended as the prototype of a train with 20-car and 11-car versions for 350 km/h commercial service.
 The experimental train was used for trials from 2002, and achieved the South Korean rail speed record of 352.4 km/h on December 16, 2004.

 Already before HSR-350x was finished, in 2001, a study focusing on the needs of the less frequented Honam Line proposed a modified, modular train that allows shorter configurations by removing traction equipment from the intermediate cars next to the traction heads, while reducing top speed to 300 km/h.
 Possible configurations would have been 12-car, 10-car, and 8-car versions with two traction heads and 8-car, 6-car versions with one traction head and a driving trailer.
 The versions with two traction heads would have offered 500, 384 and 268 seats respectively.
 The active passenger compartment pressure control system of the HSR-350x wasn't deemed necessary for the proposed Honam high-speed train, only pressure isolation as in the KTX-I.